Updated 2 June, 2023

 Two vowel signs are spacing marks, meaning that they consume horizontal space when added to a base consonant.

-When a vowel is pronounced after a conjunct, the vowel sign is attached to the first consonant in the cluster, even where the vowel sign pushes the two consonant glyphs apart (see fig_vowel_position).
+Unusually for Brahmi-derived scripts, when a vowel is pronounced after a conjunct, the vowel sign is attached to the first consonant in a cluster, even where the vowel sign pushes the two consonant glyphs apart (see fig_vowel_position).

 The text is still entered following the spoken order: it is incorrect to type the vowel sign after the first consonant.
-(Click on the image in fig_vowel_position to see the multipart code points, arranged in order of storage.)
+For example:

-One vowel is produced by a single combining character with visually separate parts, that appears on opposite sides of the consonant onset eg. కై.
+One vowel is produced by a single combining character with visually separate parts, that appears on opposite sides of the consonant onset (above and below, in this case), eg.

 Encoding.
 The circumgraph can be written as a single character, or as two.